 This is Japanese American sushi so I cant say it is authentic by I assure you this dish is absolutely to die for.
 Keep in mind I’m not a sushi pro.
 I’m just here to show you my favorite dish at the restaurant.
 Hope you try this combination at your next sushi night!

 I got my fish at Marukai Market (Japanese grocery store).
 I shop in the sashimi section and slice my own fish at home.
-For salmon, I also like to salt (large rock salts) the fish and freeze to get rid of any parasites.
+If you don’t want to buy at a store, you can make your own sushi grade salmon at home.
+To summarize the homemade salmon process, I salt (large rock salts) the fish and freeze to get rid of any parasites.
 After freezing for 1-2 days, I defrost it in the refrigerator.
 I highly recommend going to a fish market or a place you trust to get sushi grade fish!

 sushi rice:

-- 2-4 teaspoon togarashi – Japanese 7 spice (add depending on your spice tolerance)
+- togarashi – Japanese 7 spice (add depending on your spice tolerance)

 assembly: